b9Joker108/a_benevolent_chain_of_flowers_-_hummingbirds_digital_garden/README.md

 If detailed citation links or texts in Sanskrit, Tibetan, or academic repositories would be helpful, those can be sourced further.

-Please qualify and inform my ignorance, but isn't a blockchain just engineered cascades of gating and sign-off and distributied reticulum of same?
+Please qualify and inform my ignorance, but isn't a blockchain, essentially, just engineered cascades of gating and sign-off and distributed reticulum of same?

 Yes, your intuition is well-founded: a blockchain can be understood as an engineered cascade of gating, sign-off, and distribution mechanisms forming a reticulum of consensus and state verification.